rugbyprof/5443-Data-Mining/notes.md

 - All code presented should run.
 - Comments are expected
 - A README.md file describing project and group members is expected in every assignment folder.
+- You will have to at least start running each script to show it runs.

 Scraping Data
 ======

 For me to grade this, I will just need to see your repository page to make sure everything is present and instructions were followed.
+You will have to show me that your `run.py` file runs without error.

 | :hash:       | Item                                                                         | Possible | Earned |
 |--------------|------------------------------------------------------------------------------|----------|--------|